Learning of Long-Horizon Sparse-Reward Robotic Manipulator Tasks with Base Controllers: Abstract

 \section{Abstract}

-Application of Deep Reinforcement Learning (DRL) algorithms in robotic tasks faces many challenges.
-On the one hand, reward-shaping for complex tasks that involve multiple sequences is difficult and may result in sub-optimal performances.
-On the other hand, a sparse-reward setting renders exploration inefficient, and exploration using physical robots is of high-cost and unsafe.
-In this paper we propose a method of learning long-horizon sparse-reward tasks utilizing one or more existing controllers.
-Built upon Deep Deterministic Policy Gradients (DDPG), our algorithm incorporates the controllers into stages of exploration, policy update, and most importantly, learning a heuristic value function that naturally interpolates along task trajectories.
-Through experiments ranging from stacking blocks to cups, we present a straightforward way of synthesizing these controllers, and show that the learned state-based or image-based policies steadily outperform them.
-Compared to previous works of learning from demonstrations, our method improves sample efficiency by orders of magnitude.
+Deep Reinforcement Learning (DRL) enables robots to perform some intelligent tasks end-to-end.
+However, there are still many challenges for long-horizon sparse-reward robotic manipulator tasks.
+On the one hand, a sparse-reward setting causes exploration inefficient.
+On the other hand, exploration using physical robots is of high cost and unsafe.
+In this paper, we propose a method of learning long-horizon sparse-reward tasks utilizing one or more existing traditional controllers named base controllers in this paper.
+Built upon Deep Deterministic Policy Gradients (DDPG), our algorithm incorporates the existing base controllers into stages of exploration, value learning, and policy update.
+Furthermore, we present a straightforward way of synthesizing different base controllers to integrate their strengths.
+Through experiments ranging from stacking blocks to cups, it is demonstrated that the learned state-based or image-based policies steadily outperform base controllers.
+Compared to previous works of learning from demonstrations, our method improves sample efficiency by orders of magnitude and improves the performance.
 Overall, our method bears the potential of leveraging existing industrial robot manipulation systems to build more flexible and intelligent controllers.

-\section{INTRODUCTION}
+\section{Introduction}

-Deep Reinforcement Learning (DRL) has been applied extensively to complicated decision-making problems in the past few years.
-Meanwhile, a lot of research has been done on applying DRL to robot control problems \cite{gu2017deep, pushgrasp, qt, rubik}.
+\IEEEPARstart{D}{eep} Reinforcement Learning (DRL) has been applied extensively to complicated decision-making problems in the past few years, including board games like Go\cite{silver2017mastering} and video games like StarCraft\cite{vinyals2019grandmaster}.
+Meanwhile, a lot of research has been done on applying DRL to robot control problems \cite{kiumarsi2017optimal,hu2019reinforcement,li2019deep, andrychowicz2020learning,bai2021addressing,gu2017deep, pushgrasp, kalashnikov2018scalable}.
 However, DRL algorithms are often data-hungry, requiring millions of interactions with the environment to learn a single task.
-Exploration is even more inefficient when the reward is sparse and delayed.
-While random exploration of a robot in the real world is of high-cost and unsafe, many DRL algorithms lack the consideration of exploration cost and assume a simple learner-controlled exploration strategy.
+Exploration is even more inefficient when the reward is sparse and delayed, which is a common situation in robot tasks.
+Besides the random exploration of a robot in the real world is of high cost and unsafe.
+Although there is a scheme of training in simulation and testing in real environment, the gap between simulation and real environment always exists, which requires a high degree of verisimilitude of the simulation environment.